NotTimTam/extrusive.md/README.md

 ## Development Roadmap

+Client:

+-   Better loading/error indicators.
+-   Code highlighting.
 -   Functional keyboard interaction with search modal.
+-   Clean, reduced-footprint clientside code.

+Server/CLI:

+-   Static, serverless build option.
+-   **"start"** command with live server for development that does not rely on a build.
 -   Improved search functionality.
--   Clean, reduced-footprint clientside code.
 -   More robust server defense firewall.

--   **"start"** command with live server for development that does not rely on a build.
+Both:

 -   Path normalization functions to make building work on more operating systems.
--   Better loading/error indicators.
--   Hide "On this page" menu if there are no headings on the page.
--   Static, serverless build option.
--   Code highlighting.